weirdyang/sgsew-backend/README.md

 ```
 * 400 - if no product with that id exists in the database

+###  `/products/image/:id` returns image associated for product with {:id}

+Method: `GET`

+Parameters:

+`:id`: the id of the product

+Returns:
+* 200 with
+Headers:
+ - Content-Type: product.image.contentType,
+ - Content-Length': product.image.length

 ## Users

 All methods in this area requires a JSON web token to be stored in a cookie with name `jwt`